lethargilistic/blog/0006-mark-twain-the-copyright-victim.md

 final product, saying that he ended up using perhaps 10-12 of them and pointedly saying that the difference between a version with the letters' aid and one without would have been a mere fortnight because he was just that swift a writer at the time.
 Great.
 That was certainly also an option because facts aren't copyrightable.
-(To be fair, *Baker v.
-Selden*'s clarification of the idea-expression divide was in 1880)
+To be fair, *Baker v.
+Selden*'s clarification of the idea-expression divide was in 1880, but Twain did not believe in an idea-expression divide. ("...I wished he could mention any kind of property existing on this planet, property that had a pecuniary value, [which was not derived from an idea or ideas](http://www.thepublicdomain.org/2014/07/19/mark-twain-on-the-need-for-perpetual-copyright/).")

 ## Alternatives to perpetual copyright
 What insights into the solutions other than perpetual copyright does the *Quaker